pdsabs/plzenjoy/README.md

 ## TODO

-Add navigation top bar
-Reorder displaying DB data so that newest items are first ?Possibly add table of contents into navbar
-?Add fade-in animation to music and writings list pages ?Hide writing content until title is clicked on (helpful for navigation)
+Reorder displaying DB data so that newest items are first ?Hide writing content until title is clicked on (helpful for navigation)

 ## Recommended IDE Setup